fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/assign-a-license.md

 ## How to

-To access this interface click on the `Free Form Mode` side bar option, then click on the `Manage Datasets` tab, and finally click on the `Assign a license` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Manage Datasets` tab click on the `Assign a license` card.

 1. Select/confirm your Pennsieve account and dataset.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 2. Click on `Assign Creative Commons Attribution (CC-BY) license`.
 This button will only be visible if the CC-BY 4.0 license is not already assigned, otherwise you will see "Creative Commons Attribution" mentioned under "Current License" and you don't need to do anything else.